hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 -> **Note:** If you see a `VPCResourceNotSpecified` error, Packer might not be able to determine the default VPC, which the `t2` instance types require.
-This can happen if you created you AWS account before `2013-12-04`.
+This can happen if you created your AWS account before `2013-12-04`.
 You can either change the `instance_type` to `m3.medium`, or specify a VPC.
 Please see http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html for more information.
+Specify a `vpc_id` and you will need to specify a `subnet_id`.

 ## Managing the Image